Payment Plans — Quebec

 When does it apply?

-- It covers income tax, GST/HST, payroll deductions, and benefit repayments.
+- Covers income tax, GST/HST, payroll deductions, and benefit overpayments.

 - You can request a plan whether you owe a few hundred dollars or tens of thousands.